astropy/astropy/docs/install.rst

   of sigma-clipping and other functionality that may require computing statistics on arrays with NaN values.

+However, note that these packages require installation only if those particular features are needed. ``astropy`` will import even if these dependencies are not installed.

-And the following packages can optionally be used when testing:
+The following packages can optionally be used when testing:

 - `pytest-astropy <https://github.com/astropy/pytest-astropy>`_: See
   :ref:`sourcebuildtest`